chavenstein/Transfer-Learning-With-CNNs/README.md

 ## Sources

 I have referred to a number of sources in this repo when creating the code.
 I would recommend looking at the links that I have included as comments in this repos' .py files.
-If any of those links were useful or this repo was useful, please give credit to the the relevent authors.
+If any of those links were useful or this repo was useful, please give credit to the relevent authors.

 ---